gl-yziquel/maintenance/README.md

 mismatched pack length that has been hitting  the authors is known not to occur.
 This is a regression  being thus documented.
 Note: there seems  to be some forks of legit in  the wild such as  that of [mleka][legit-mleka] that  are not easily discoverable and that have recent commits we should investigate.
+It seems however that git upgrades have broken this fix, which did work, and does not anymore...

 * The [taskshell][taskshell]  repository.
 A taskwarrior shell  that doesn't seem to be  maintained much  anymore.
 Because  of a  naming clash  between [go-task's